protocol/web3-dev-team/proposals/TEMPLATE.md

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

+We could add the content to protoschool.
+That way we could focus on the content primarily.

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->

 #### Future opportunities
 <!--What future projects/opportunities could this project enable?-->
+There is an opportunity to turn this into a commuity co-owned space in the medium to long term.

 ## Required resources

 #### Effort estimate
+medium
 <!--T-shirt size rating of the size of the project.
 If the project might require external collaborators/teams, please note in the roles/skills section below).
 For a team of 3-5 people with the appropriate skills:
 - Small, 1-2 weeks